-8.5.8.4.
-All visitors in the controlled areas should be supplied with individual dosimeters depending up on the radiation levels in the areas to be visited.
+8.4.
+Visitors to controlled areas should be supplied with individual dosimeters as needed, depending on the radiation levels in the areas to be visited and the duration and frequency of such visits.
 A record of the dose received by such visitors should be retained.

-8.6.8.5.
-Records of dosimetry -provide the means for tracking individual occupational exposure (external and internal exposure) from sources of ionizing radiation for both routine work and inadvertent or accidental exposures.
+8.5.
+Records of dosimetry provide the means for tracking individual occupational exposure (external and internal exposure) from sources of ionizing radiation for both routine work and inadvertent or accidental exposures.
 Records of doses should be used to demonstrate regulatory compliance and support planning of activities.
 These records should include the results of individual monitoring of workers for both external exposure and intakes of radioactive material.
 Records should include all applicable measurement data, measurement dates and times, names of personnel monitored individually, and methods used to measure external dose or calculate internal dose.
-Records of occupational exposure and dosimetry records should be maintained in retrievable forms, as specified in para.
+Records of occupational exposure and dosimetry records should be maintained in retrievable forms, and in accordance with the requirements of para.
 3.104 of GSR Part 3 [3].

-8.7.8.6.
+8.6.
 The State should establish a national dose registry in order to collect and maintain records of all doses received by workers at different facilities.
 Detailed guidance on keeping records of occupational exposure is provided in GSG-7 [20].